stephenfuqua/stephenfuqua.github.io/_posts/2016/2016-01-16-repository-consolidation.md

 ---
 layout: page
-title: Git Repository Consolidation
+title: FlightNode Git Repository Consolidation
 date: 2016-01-16
 comments: true
-category: ops
 tags: [FlightNode]
 sharing: true
 ---

 The .NET projects for FlightNode were created in several different Git repositories, thus giving us several small, well-contained, and re-usable projects.
 These small projects would be installed into the *Service* project as NuGet packages, which also makes for a faster compile in each discrete solution:

 1. FlightNode.Common
 1. FlightNode.DataCollection
 1. FlightNode.Identity

-But... this has approach has caused problems.
+But&hellip; this has approach has caused problems.

 1. Each developer has to clone four different repositories.
 1. Debugging a solution where core business logic is in a NuGet package is a huge pain.
 1. We are having problems with NuGet package reference consistency (bad DLL paths)

 After trying to solve the third problem several times, it is finally time to move on by fixing the problem.

 ![Repository consolidation](/images/scm_consolidation.png)